rramoscabral/AZ-104---Training---Microsoft-Azure-Administrator/AZ104_SampleQuestions_20220126.md

 1. ContosoStorage1 and ContosoStorage4 only
 1. ContosoStorage2 and ContosoStorage3 only
-1. ContosoStorage1 and ContosoStorage3 only
+1. :heavy_check_mark: ContosoStorage1 and ContosoStorage3 only
 1. ContosoStorage2 and ContosoStorage4 only